 Kodi is one of the most popular media centre solutions.
-However, unless you like to watch television through binoculars, the default font sizes are on the small side.
+However, unless you like to sit very close to the TV, the default font sizes are on the small side.
 This article describes a simple improvement that will take care of that.
+It’s assumed that you are using the “Estuary“.
+These modifications apply mainly to the live TV function of Kodi/OSMC.
+This article was updated 3rd Feb 2020 and is tested for Kodi 18.5.

 The Kodi/OSMC user interface is highly customizable, and there are many Internet pages explaining how it all works.
 But in this procedure, we will just make a small change.
 These instructions were originally written for OSMC running on a Raspberry Pi, but they work for stand alone Kodi too, and should also work for other hardware platforms.